gege13007/Amazfit-Stratos-GPS-locator/README.md

 1/5/2020  Location & NMEA broadcasted in the same manner by Locservice.
 Many checks to do.
           Important Fix !!!
 Impossible to kill the entire process (sinking the battery).
 No explication.
 Find a solution with ' android.os.Process.killProcess(android.os.Process.myPid());' in OnDestroy().
           RMC speed added on the scan screen.

+2/5/2020  Problem with onDestroy.
+Bug fix with unregister.Sensormanager.listener...

 What's left to do ?
 ------------------